 Turn your electronics off at least one hour before going to bed to avoid electronic stimuli and take time to relax, perhaps by reading, drawing or journaling.
-Aromatherapy can also help you relax and destress; look for essential oils such as lavender and frankincense, which have calming and anti-stress properties.
+Aromatherapy can also help you relax and destress; look for essential oils like lavender and frankincense, which have calming and anti-stress properties.

-Food intolerances such as gluten or dairy will leave you feeling tired and drained; verify whether there are any foods you should avoid for medical reasons.
+Food intolerances like gluten or dairy will leave you feeling tired and drained; verify whether there are any foods you should avoid for medical reasons.

 In any case, aim to reduce processed foods, sugary foods, alcohol and caffeine.

-Don't skip breakfast, a fundamental meal to get a good start on the day; a combination of protein and carbohydrate, such as a whole-grain bagel with cheese, is an excellent choice.
+Don't skip breakfast, a fundamental meal to get a good start on the day; a combination of protein and carbohydrate, like a whole-grain bagel with cheese, is an excellent choice.

 Also increase your intake of fish, which is rich in omega-3 oils, and can help you boost alertness.
 Contacting your doctor before making substantial lifestyle changes is recommended.